caseycas/CacheModelPackage/README.md

 elastic/elasticsearch, ReactiveX/RxJava, google/guava) all from github except
 the eclipse ide.
 The ruby corpus is a random sample of ruby files from 15 projects (cloudfoundry/bosh, Homebrew/homebrew, rapid7/metasploit-framework, diaspora/diaspora, jekyll/jekyll, rubinius/rubinius, discourse/discourse,
 mysociety/alaveteli, ruby/ruby, fog/fog, puppetlabs/puppet, sass/sass,
 gitlabhq/gitlabhq, rails/rails, zunda/emoticommits).
 The english corpus is
 simply the Brown Corpus.
 The random samples of the code corpora were choosen to bring their size down to about 1 million tokens, the same as the Brown corpus.
-As a final note, the current ruby and java corpora have been lexed in such a way to collpase string and number literals to a few types (like <str>, <int>, etc).
+As a final note, the current ruby and java corpora have been lexed in such a way to collpase string and number literals to a few types (like &lt;str&gt;, &lt;int&gt;, etc).